oneops/oneops.github.io/user/design/ms-sqlserver-pack.md

 If you're planning to use custom ports for your Sql Server instance, please add them here.

 ## Compute component
-Default compute size is "M-Win"
+Default compute size is `M-Win`

 ## OS component
-Default OS Type is "Windows 2012 R2".
+Default OS Type is `Windows 2012 R2`.

 ## vol-temp component
 This is a volume component used to specify details for the ephemeral storage that comes with the VM.